lostatc/codot/docs/codot.1.rst

     is an example config file under EXAMPLES_.

 Identifier
-    An identifier is a string that represents a value in one or more source files.
+    An identifier is a string used in one or more template files to represent a value in the corresponding source files.
 Each identifier corresponds to an option in a config file.

 Role
     A role is a way for multiple config files containing the same options to be swapped out easily.
 Example use cases could include color schemes or keybindings.
-A role named 'foo' consists of a directory in the 'config' directory (see FILES_) named 'foo' that contains every config file that could fill the role as well as a symlink named 'foo.conf' that points to the selected config file under this directory.
+A role consists of multiple config files, only one of which can be selected at any one time.
+A role named 'foo' consists of a directory in the 'config' directory (see FILES_) named 'foo' that contains every one of the config files that could fufill that role as well as a symlink named 'foo.conf' that points to the selected config file under this directory.
     The selected config file for a role can be switched easily using the **role** command.
 The 'priority' file should contain the name of the role instead of the name of any individual config file.

 GLOBAL OPTIONS
 ==============